-For each surface interval where $f{\rm H}$ (beats min-1) was measured, data from the previous dive were extracted from the AcousondeTM at 5 Hz resolution.
-Statistics on each dive were then calculated to give: maximum depth reached (m), dive duration (min), descent, bottom and ascent duration (min) and the location (latitude and longitude) when the southern elephant seal reached the surface.
-Elephant seals perform dives where they passively descend through the water column over a long period of time (Crocker et al., 1997).
-These passive 'drift' dives were identified based on the method designed by Dragon et al. (2012) using the package 'rbl' (https://github.com/ SESman/rbl) in R. A dive was considered to be a passive drift dive when passive phases were detected with the following parameters: a minimum duration of 50 s, an absolute roll greater than 90 deg and a drift rate (i.e. an absolute vertical speed) ranging between -0.4 and 0.6 m s-1.
+For each surface interval where $f{\rm H}$ (beats.min-1) was measured, data from the previous dive were extracted from the AcousondeTM at a 5 Hz resolution.
+Statistics on each dive were then calculated to give: maximum depth reached (m), dive duration (min), descent, bottom and ascent duration (min) and the location (latitude and longitude) when the SES reached the surface.
+Elephant seals perform dives where they passively descend through the water column over a large proportion of time (Crocker et al., 1997).
+These passive 'drift' dives were identified based on the method designed by Dragon et al., (2012) using the package "rbl" (Le Bras, 2016) in R. A dive was considered as a passive drift dive when passive phases were detected with the following parameters: a minimum duration of 50 s, an absolute roll superior to 90° and a drift rate (i.e. an absolute vertical speed) ranging between -0.4 and 0.6 m.s-1.

 Another important dive parameter is total acceleration.
-It can be divided into two types: static and dynamic.
-Static acceleration is caused by the Earth's gravitational pull whereas dynamic acceleration results from the animal's movements (body waves, tail strokes, head motions).
-The static component corresponds to low frequencies and the dynamic one to higher frequencies (Génin et al., 2015; Richard et al., 2014).
+It can be decomposed into two types: static and dynamic.
+Static acceleration is caused by earth's gravitational pull whereas dynamic acceleration results from the animal's movements (body waves, tail strokes, head motions).
+The static component corresponds to low frequencies and the dynamic one, to higher frequencies (Génin et al., 2015; Richard et al., 2014).